 Sharma has been ranked as one of the Top 5 Leadership Gurus in the World in an independent survey of over 22,000 businesspeople and appears on platforms with other luminaries such as Richard Branson, Bill Clinton, Jack Welch and Shaquille O'Neill.

-Charles Duhigg’s The Power of Habit spent over 168 weeks on the New York Times Bestseller list.
+Charles Duhigg’s The Power of Habit has spent three years on the New York Times Bestseller list.
 His latest bestselling book, Smarter Faster Better: The Secrets of Being Productive in Life and Business (2016) is a fascinating exploration of the science of productivity, and why, in today’s world, managing how you think—rather than what you think—can transform your life.
 Duhigg's journalistic accomplishments have made him an in-demand speaker for organizations from the UCLA School of Management to Fortune 500 companies and The Johnson Foundation to the National Association of Science Teachers.
 His presentations are both descriptive and prescriptive, and speak to a wide range of groups from the fields of business, science, medicine, and education.
-He is a Pulitzer prize-winning investigative reporter for the business section of The New York Times, where he contributes to the newspaper and the Times Magazine.
+He is a Pulitzer prize-winning investigative reporter , and writes for The New York Times Magazine and other publications.

 An international pioneer in the fields of innovation, technology and human performance, Kotler has spoken to and consulted with everyone from Fortune 100 companies to the US Special Forces.
 He explores the mental tactics utilized by high performing organizations like Google and the Navy Seals, and details how today’s top entrepreneurs—Larry Page, Jeff Bezos, Richard Branson, and Elon Musk—have learned to think at scale and perform at speed—the core requirements for creative disruption.